 A People’s Choice can help you complete this critical and very important step on your living trust checklist.
 Contact us for more information.

 8. Store your trust documents in a safe place.

 The final item of the living trust checklist is to store your trust documents in a safe place.
-Store your documents in a place your beneficiaries or successor trustee can reach them in case of your death.
-If you store the documents in a safe deposit box, make sure your beneficiaries or other party have access to the box.
+More specifically, you should store your documents in a place your beneficiaries or successor trustee can access in case of your death.
+Therefore, if you store the documents in a safe deposit box, make sure your beneficiaries or another party has a key.
 You can also provide your family members copies of your trust.

-Contact A People’s Choice for more information about preparing a living trust checklist and your estate planning documents.
+Need more help preparing a living trust in California?
+Contact A People’s Choice for more information about preparing a living trust checklist and completing your estate planning documents.